Jenifer fait son live

 Jenifer fait son live is the name of the first live album recorded by French singer Jenifer Bartoli.
-It was recorded during Jenifer's first live tour at Zenith of Paris, on April 12 and 13, 2005.
+It was recorded during Jenifer's first live tour at Zenith in Paris, on March 12 and 13, 2005.
 The album contains a new version of "Serre-moi", a song available on Jenifer's previous album Le Passage.
 It was released on October 3, 2005 and was a success in France and Belgium (Wallonia), where it reached the top ten.